GSLabDev/terraform-provider-vra/README.md

+vRealize Automation:-

         vRealize Automation provides UI where developers,users can request IT services and manage IT resources. vRA provider is created newly.
         It utilizes go library.
 It uses rest apis of vRA and send http request.
+.
 Resources:

 Execute Blueprint: